dnsshplk/ShipSeg/readme.md

 ## Evaluation

 When we removed 90% of all no-ship images from out dataset, we greatly changed the nature of our data.
-To make sure our model performs well on the original distibution of images, we perform an additional evaluation data with the original balance of images.
+To make sure our model performs well on the original distribution of images, we perform an additional evaluation on the data with the original balance of images.

 ## Results